pacalet/sab4z/README.md

 Some steps can be run in parallel because they do not depend on the results of other steps.
 Some steps cannot be started before others finish and this will be signalled.

 The instructions introduce new concepts one after the other, with the advantage that for any given goal the number of actions to perform is limited and each action is easier to understand.
 The drawback is that, each time we introduce a new concept, we will have to reconfigure, rebuild and reinstall one or several components.
-In certain circumstances (like, for instance, when reconfiguring the Buildroot tool chain) such a move will take several minutes or even worse.
+In certain circumstances such a move will take several minutes or even worse.
 Just the once will not hurt, the impatient should thus read the complete document before she starts following the instructions.

 In the following we download all components in subdirectories of `/opt/downloads` and build in subdirectories of `/opt/builds`.
 Adapt to your own situation.